-The Nissin Zerosum Oni Honryu 450 is the first Japanese rod designed for American waters and American fish (more on that later).
-It may be the premier big water, big fish tenkara rod.
+The Nissin Zerosum Oni Honryu 450 is the first Japanese rod designed by a Japanese angler for American waters and American fish (more on that later).
+It is a premium big water, big fish tenkara rod.

 There are other honryu rods to be sure.
-The Nissin Air Stage Fujiryu Honryu 450 and the Daiwa Enshou LT44SF come to mind.
+The Nissin Air Stage Fujiryu Honryu 450 and the Daiwa Expert LT H44 come to mind.
 The Nissin Zerosum Oni Honryu 450 is different, though.
 Although it is a big rod, it has a feel when casting that is reminiscent of the other Oni rods.
 You can feel the Oni touch.

 I find it very interesting to contrast this rod with the Nissin Air Stage Fujiryu Honryu 450.
 Casting the two rods side by side, you can get a sense of the difference in the designers' casting strokes.
 The two rods have virtually identical penny ratings, with Oni's rod at 20 pennies and Fuji's rod at 20.5.
 John Vetterli of the Tenkara Guides in Salt Lake City, who has fished with both masters on the same trip to Japan, describes Fuji-san's cast as slow and very smooth, as if he wants the rod to do all the work.
 Oni's cast is much quicker, and there is an acceleration in the forward stroke that applies power at just the right moment.